 - It helps in indirect preparation for handwriting.
-Each shape inset has a knob that the child engages pincer grip to grasp.
+Each shape inset has a knob that the child engages a pincer grip to grasp.
 A pincer grip helps a child to hold a pencil to write.

-- It strengthens hand-eye movement.
+- It strengthens the hand-eye movement.

 In this video, we will learn to identify 3 shapes in the first geometric cabinet drawer:

-How to introduce shapes using Geometric Cabinet?
+How to Introduce Shapes to the child using Geometric Cabinet?

 - Bring the geometric cabinet tray (triangle, square, and circle) to a rug or table.